opendata-swiss/ckanext-switzerland-users/README.md

-# Ckan extention to handle the user management of opendata.swiss
+# Ckan extension to handle the user management of opendata.swiss

 This ckan extensions adds user management to opendata.swiss: